vivek-bombatkar/Generative-AI-Learning-Notes/30-RAG.md

 | **Use Case**              | Secure Dashboards for specific teams (e.g., Investment Banking)                                                        | Teams can view and manage only their own data and dashboards, while being restricted from accessing or modifying data belonging to other business units                                                     |

+## Evaluating RAG Performance
+- context precision and context recall metrics
+- Faithfulness metric : Faithfulness measures the factual consistency of the generated response against the given context.
+- Answer relevancy metric: The evaluation metric, answer relevancy, focuses on assessing how pertinent the generated answer is to the given prompt.
+- Context recall metric: Context recall measures the extent to which the retrieved context aligns with the annotated answer, treated as the ground truth.
+It is computed based on the ground truth and the retrieved context.
+- Context precision metric: Context Precision is a metric that evaluates whether all the ground truth relevant items present in the contexts are ranked higher or not.

+## Chunking strategy
+- Fixed Chunking: The granularity of chunks is important.
+Anything too large may contain irrelevant information and too small may lack sufficient context.
+- Semantic Chunking: Semantic chunking should be used in scenarios where maintaining the semantic integrity of the text is crucial.
+- Hierarchical chunking: is best suited for complex documents that have a nested or hierarchical structure, such as technical manuals, legal documents, or academic papers with complex formatting and nested tables.